 We are also interested in the homeostasis of functional neurons.
-We have been utilising model mice that have been shown to develop particular inherited retinal diseases, and propose novel therapeutics for these related dystrophies.
+By using model mice which develop particular inherited retinal diseases, we envisage proposing novel therapeutics for these related dystrophies.

-Overall, our research program aims to be influential in cell and developmental biology and will furthermore be scientifically and technically cross-disciplinary across basic biology and clinical biomedical sciences.
+Overall, our research program aims to be influential in cell and developmental biology and will furthermore be both scientifically and technically cross-disciplinary spanning basic biology and biomedical sciences.

 Major Research Topics

-The neural tube is the embryonic tissue of the central nervous system, where a number of functional neurons are produced and precisely assigned.
-This pattern formation is mainly governed by a handful of extracellular molecules including BMP, Wnt and Sonic Hedgehog (Shh).
-These molecules are collectively called morphogens, and induce different neuronal subtypes in a graded manner.
-On the other hand, the intrinsic characteristics of neural progenitor cells change over time, and respond to the same inducing molecules differently.
-We are particularly interested in the relationship between the inducing activity and the cells’ mode of response.
+The neural tube is the embryonic tissue of the central nervous system where a number of functional neurons are produced and distributed in a quantitatively and positionally precise manner.
+This accuracy is mainly achieved by extracellular molecules including BMP, Wnt and Sonic Hedgehog (Shh).
+These molecules form gradients within the tissue and induce different types of neurons.
+In addition to the fate assignments, these signal molecules control proliferation of the cells.
+We are particularly interested in the relationship between cell fate determination and the proliferation of the cells.